MargoSolo/r-survival-analysis/_episodes/17-example-dataset.md

 > ## Challenge 1
 >
-> Save all three files your `data/` directory and change the working directory to it.
+> Save the two files in your `data/` directory and change the working directory to it.
 > Now read the `data/character_data_S01-S08.csv` and `data/encoding.csv` files into R.
 >
 > > ## Solution to Challenge 1